Why Choose The Cochran Firm For Your Philadelphia Truck Accident Lawsuit?

 1. Size And Weight Disparities

 Federal law dictates that trucks on the road cannot weigh more than 80,000 pounds when fully loaded.
 However, this is still many times heavier than the average passenger car or motorcycle.
-This, along with the sheer size of semi-trucks, mean truck accidents are often devastating.
+This, along with the sheer size of semi-trucks, means truck accidents are often devastating.

 2. Federal And State Regulations